thingsdb/ThingsDB/README.md

 ## Plans and Ideas for the Future

 - [ ] Big number support?
-- [ ] support for things with any "raw" keys?
+- [ ] Support for things with any "raw" keys?
-- [ ] allow procedure arguments as a dictionary
+- [x] Allow procedure arguments as a dictionary
-- [ ] should closures accept any amount of arguments when called? and `nil` values when not enough arguments are given?
+- [x] Should closures accept any amount of arguments when called? and `nil` values when not enough arguments are given?
 This behavior would be more inline with how functions currently handle closures when given as argument.
-- [ ] support for Type closures, see *Thoughts about Type closures*
+- [ ] Support for Type closures, see *Thoughts about Type closures*
+- [ ] Assign data to set of nodes with an X redundancy and async methods to retreive the data.
+Biggest issue is how to staty operational while upscaling.

 ## Thoughts about Type closures

 ```